What Taxes Are Deductible?

 tax.
 You can deduct property taxes paid on any number of homes you own.

-Beginning in 2018, the total of all state and local taxes deducted, including property
+For 2019, the total of all state and local taxes deducted, including property

 taxes, is limited to $10,000 per tax return ($5,000 for married filing separately).